r06921017/PBS/README.md

 (This implementation is not the original code for producing the results in the paper.)

-The implementation provides a SIPP option that uses SIPPS [2] (instead of state-time A*) in the low level of PBS to plan paths for agents.
+The implementation provides a SIPP option that uses SIPPS [2] (instead of state-time A*) on the low level of PBS to plan paths for agents.

+On top of that, we propose Greedy PBS (GPBS) with other improved techniques that aims to minimize the number of collisions during the search.

 ## Usage
 The code requires the external library [boost](https://www.boost.org/).